kravchik/yads/README.md

 **Y**ads **A**bstract **D**ata **S**yntax

-Mark-up language like JSON and YAML, but better, and with built-in serialization.
+Mark-up language (like JSON/YAML), but with optional quotes, no commas, and multi-line strings.

+TODO simple example

 With this library, you can parse YADS data into Abstract Syntax Tree, or you can use Yads class to serialize/deserialize data directly from/to Java classes.